 EUR/USD managed to settle below the support at 1.1170 and is testing the next support level at 1.1150.

-It’s a relatively busy day on the economic calendar, with stats from the Eurozone and Canada in focus.
-U.S retail sales and consumer sentiment will be key, however.
+It’s a busy day ahead on the economic calendar, with 4th quarter GDP numbers from Eurozone member states and U.S inflation in focus.

 EUR/USD settled below the support level at 1.1230 and is testing the next support at 1.1200.